 Why Do You Need to Create a Variety of Blog Types?

 - Certain blog types earn valuable backlinks and help to grow blog traffic.

 - Different blog types play to different strengths, establishing your blog as a holistic and complete resource for customers in any stage of the buying journey.
 When customers receive value from your content, they keep coming back for more, driving traffic to your blog.

 - Creating different blog types helps you avoid writer’s block to some extent.
 While you still need to research topics, choosing from this set of blog types can help you get started.
 You need to create appealing content continuously to stay on top of your audience’s minds.
 If your content is valuable, it will drive more traffic to your blog.

 - Deliver high-quality posts in comparatively less time by picking one of the most popular blog archetypes and making it your own with data, insight, and perspective.
 Meaningful and relevant content drives more traffic to your blog.

 16 Types of Blog Posts to Drive More Traffic

-1. Long-form, In-depth Posts
+1. Long-form, in-depth posts

 Check out an example: